-- Generally moving an Epic from "Prospect" to "Offer / Waiting on Client" or to "Accepted" isn't controversial, there are clear steps that happen which cause those transitions as can be seen above.
-In case of any doubt leave a comment on the Epic.
+- Generally, moving an epic from "Prospect" to "Offer / Waiting on client" or to "Accepted" isn't controversial.
+As described above, there are clear steps that trigger each of those transitions.
+In case of any doubt about the correct status for an epic leave a comment on the epic.

-- Every week, compare the epics board with the epics planning spreadsheet (see the different tabs).
-Ensure delivery and bugfix deadlines are on target.
+- Every sprint, compare the Epics board for your cell (Bebop, Serenity) with the corresponding sheet(s) of the epic planning spreadsheet.
+Ensure delivery and bugfix deadlines for individual epics are on target.
 Comment directly on the spreadsheet.

 - When an epic is completed, make sure that it is correctly reflected in the "Time / Estimates" sheet of the Epic Planning spreadsheet.

-- Maintain a count of the amount of time required to complete the accepted budgets over the next months, i.e. maintain the epic planning spreadsheet for the cell.
-This is used to inform the recruitment needs.
+- Maintain a count of the amount of time required to complete the accepted budgets over the next months in the epic planning spreadsheet for your cell.
+This is used to inform recruitment needs.

-- Once a sprint, during the first week, post an epic update in the "Epic
+- Once per sprint, during the first week, post an epic update in the "Epic

 " epic with the following checklist: